Dry Creek Beds

-Dry creek beds are a practical and attractive solution for areas of the garden that tend to accumulate puddles of water consistently after rainfall.
+Dry creek beds are a practical and attractive landscape gardening solution for areas that tend to consistently accumulate puddles of water after rainfall.

-Dry creek beds need very little maintenance once established and debris collected in the bed will only add to the natural effect.
-They can be planted out with suitable plants such as grasses, reeds and a host of water tolerant plants within the creek bed, and any suitable plant outside of the creek to add colour.
+Dry creek beds need very little maintenance once established and debris collected in the bed will contribute to the natural effect.
+They can be planted out with suitable plants such as grasses, reeds and a host of water-tolerant plants within the creek bed, adding any suitable plant outside the creek for colour.

-These features usually only hold water temporarily for a short time after a downpour
+These features usually only hold water for a short time after a downpour and can be used to direct water to a drainage point.

 When creating a dry creek bed, the shape and depression has to be dug out and then built up with aggregate, pebbles, river pebbles and then larger rocks are strategically placed.